-Effective June 11, 2020, eligibility for referral to the Housing and Essential Needs (HEN) program was extended to all Pregnant Women Assistance (PWA) recipients.
-While PWA recipients are eligible for cash assistance only while pregnant, the referral to HEN is valid for 24 months from the date PWA eligibility is established.
-A referral to HEN is a significant additional benefit for the small population receiving PWA.
+Effective June 11, 2020, eligibility for referral to the HEN program was extended to all PWA recipients.
+While PWA recipients are eligible for cash assistance only while pregnant, the referral to HEN is valid for 24 months from the date PWA eligibility was established.
+A referral to HEN was a significant additional benefit for the small population receiving PWA.

-Refugee Cash Assistance / Refugee Medical Assistance Time Limit Extension [COVID-19] Response]
+Refugee Cash Assistance / Refugee Medical Assistance Time Limit Extension [COVID-19 Response]

-Due to the global COVID-19 pandemic, the federal Office of Refugee Resettlement (ORR) approved states to request a waiver to extend Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) to eligible recipients beyond the normal eight-month time limit.
+Due to the global COVID-19 pandemic, the federal Office of Refugee Resettlement (ORR)

+approved states to request a waiver to extend RCA and RMA to eligible recipients beyond the normal eight-month time limit.
 Washington State received a waiver to provide benefits to people who became eligible between April 1, 2019 and January 30, 2020 for more than the eight-months.